Pigmentation Removal for Specific Conditions:

 Birthmarks

 Some birthmarks are easy to treat, while others are much more difficult.
-At Cheshire Lasers, we are able to successfully treat vascular birthmarks such as port wine stains with our advanced IPL Lumina system.
+At Cheshire Lasers, we successfully treat vascular birthmarks such as port wine stains with our advanced IPL Lumina system.

-Brown birthmarks are much harder to treat and do not always respond to treatment; an ND Yag laser would be used to treat this type of pigmentation.
-If the brown birthmark does respond and go, there is a 50% risk it will recur over a 2-year period.
-We often recommend you visit Lynton Lasers in Homes Chapel for these as they have a different laser than can be used.
+Brown birthmarks are much harder to treat and do not always respond; an ND: YAG laser would be used to treat this type of pigmentation.
+If the brown birthmark responds and goes away, there is a 50% risk it will recur over a 2-year period.
+We often recommend you visit Lynton Lasers in Homes Chapel for these, as they have a different laser available.

 Age spots and Freckles